-Vintage Sports Plaques ("Vintage") purchases trading cards from licensed card manufacturers and distributors and, without altering the cards in any way, frames them by mounting individual cards between a transparent acrylic sheet and a wood board.
+Vintage Sports Plaque

 Vintage then labels each plaque with an identification plate bearing the name of the player or team represented.
 In addition to the mounted trading card, some of the plaques feature a clock with a sports motif.
 Vintage markets each plaque as a "Limited Edition" and an "Authentic Collectible."
-58
+57